zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Child Zone" - The name of the child zone.

-This method also inherits the inputs of method [Get-Zone-NS-Names-and-IPs].

 ### Prerequisite

-As specified in method [Get-Zone-NS-Names-and-IPs].
+None.

 ### Test procedure

-1. Get the name servers set ("Name Servers") where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Zone-NS-Names-and-IPs].
+1. Get the name servers set where each unique name server name is linked to a possibly empty set of its IP addresses by using method [Get-Zone-NS-Names-and-IPs] ("Name Servers");

+2. If the *Name Servers* set is undefined, then output an undefined set and exit these test procedures.

+3. If the *Name Servers* set is empty, then output an empty set and exit these test procedures.

-2. Extract the IP addresses from *Name Servers* and create a set of unique IP addresses.
+4. Extract the IP addresses from *Name Servers* and create a set of unique IP addresses.

-3. Output the set of IP addresses.
+5. Output the set of IP addresses.

 ### Outputs

-* The possibly empty set of IP addresses.
+* The set of zone name server IP addresses:
+  * Non-empty set: The normal case.
+  * Empty set: [Get-Zone-NS-Names-and-IPs] returned an empty set.
+  * Undefined set: [Get-Zone-NS-Names-and-IPs] returned an undefined set.

 ### Special procedural requirements